netadmins-addon/sophos_xg_blocklists/README.md

 # sophos_xg_blocklists
-Contains Various Parsed Blocklists for Sophos XG Platform
+Contains Various Parsed Blocklists for Sophos XG Platform.All credit to Steven Black for these amazing lists.

+Please see https://github.com/StevenBlack/hosts for more of his curated lists.

 # Steven Black Blocklists